kxZhangCassie/kxzhangcassie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 <div style="max-width: 800px; margin: 0 auto; text-align: justify; line-height: 1.6;">

-Welcome to my website!
-I am a Ph.D. candidate in Economics at the Department of Economics, Business School of the Hong Kong University of Science and Technology .
+ <p> Welcome to my website!
+I am a Ph.D. candidate in Economics at the Department of Economics, Business School of the Hong Kong University of Science and Technology.</p>
-\\

-My research focuses on econometric theory, applied econometrics, machine learning, and high-dimensional statistics.
-I am particularly interested in developing estimation and inference tools that use the predictive power of AI while maintaining the causal interpretation that is essential for economic analysis. \\
+ <p> My research focuses on econometric theory, applied econometrics, machine learning, and high-dimensional statistics.
+I am particularly interested in developing estimation and inference tools that use the predictive power of AI while maintaining the causal interpretation that is essential for economic analysis.</p>

-I am on the 2025-2026 job market and welcome discussions about my research！
+<p> I am on the 2025-2026 job market and welcome discussions about my research! </p>
 </div>

 <br>